xpostudio4/edx-documentation/en_us/developers/source/analytics.rst

 .. note::
     The client-side API currently uses a deprecated library (the ``track`` djangoapp) instead of the event-tracking library.
-Eventually, event-tracking will publish a client-side API of its own: when available, that API should be used instead of the ``track``-based solution.
-See :ref:`deprecated_api`.
+Eventually, event- tracking will publish a client-side API of its own: when available, that API should be used instead of the ``track``-based solution.
+Doe more information, see :ref:`deprecated_api`.

 Naming Events
 ==============